Special Educational Needs and Disability

 You will find up to date information and guidance on how to support your children.

-Please contact Mrs Makepeace if you have any SEND concerns.
+Please contact Mrs Makepeace if you have any SEND concerns via the school office.

-At Bedgrove Junior School we recognise that sometimes learning can be challenging for some pupils.
+At Bedgrove Junior School we recognise that pupils may have barriers to their learning or that sometimes learning can be challenging for pupils.
 We provide quality first teaching for all pupils and when pupils have been identified as having additional needs we offer individualised support.

-Every child on the SEND register has a SEN support plan.
+Every child on the SEND register has a SEND support plan.
 This outlines desired outcomes, type of provision, time and financial costings.
 These are shared with parents and carers three times per year.

 We have Learning Support Assistants to support those children with additional needs.
 They are trained to run a number of interventions.
 Below is a sample of some of the interventions that are monitored by the SENDCo:

 - Precision Monitoring - to support pupils with specific numerical or literacy difficulties.

 - Rainbow Road - to support pupils with memory and sequencing difficulties.

 - OT resources pack - to support pupils with gross/fine motor difficulties